Now in its 18th Year Serving Animated STAR TREK Fans!

 Be sure to check out the Animated Adventures of the U.S.S.
 Farragut, also done in the Filmation style.
 I contributed some backgrounds to their laudable efforts.

-Here are two animations I created based on Frank Miller's Sin City.
+Here is an animation I created based on Frank Miller's Sin City.

 Be sure to visit Kail Tescar's

 excellent STAR TREK: The Animated Series web site:

 I worked behind the camera on two small

 New STAR TREK S.C.E.
 Omnibus contains sequel to